 What to Fertilize

 Don’t fertilize your landscape plants in November.
 Feeding them now can encourage new frost-sensitive growth.
-The exceptions are flowering annuals in containers and potted succulents.
+However, you can continue to fertilize flowering annuals in containers.

 What to Prune